Piszmog/cloudconfigclient/README.md

 	fmt.Printf("%+v", config)
 }
 ```

-## Config Client Creation
-There are two type of clients that can be created.
-A local client for a locally running Config Server without security (OAuth2)
-and a cloud client for a Config Server running in a cloud environment.

-### Local
-To create a local client, call `client.CreateLocalClient()`.
-The client is configured with timeouts set and to use a pool of connections.

-### Cloud
-To create a cloud client, call `client.CreateCloudClient()`.
-The client is an OAuth2 client (client credentials).
-The OAuth2 configurations are determined from the `VCAP_SERVICES` environment variable.

 #### VCAP_SERVICES
 When an application is deployed to Cloud Foundry, services can be bounded to the application.
 When a service is bounded to an application,